XPeng Stock Analysis

 However, other big companies are present in XPeng’s capital structure: the Alibaba Group is one of the first backers of the venture, and also the tech company Xiaomi has a relevant portion of the equity of the firm (both especially from a capital point of view).

-Despite having eight different locations around the world, XPeng claims to have four main spots: the Guangzhou Headquarters, and the offices of Shanghai, Beijing and of the Silicon Valley (where the group conducts R&D activities on autonomous driving vehicles through the subsidiary XMotors.ai).
+Despite having eight different locations around the world, XPeng claims to have four main spots: the Guangzhou Headquarters, and the offices of Shanghai, Beijing, and the Silicon Valley (where the group conducts R&D activities on autonomous driving vehicles through the subsidiary XMotors.ai).

 Let’s quickly go through the curricula of the top four individuals that manage XPeng through difficulties and challenges, in the next paragraph.